 - Debriefing and self-care.

-The final steps, prior to commencing work in PANDA’s community education and training programs, are:
+The final steps, after training and prior to commencing work in PANDA’s Community Education and Training volunteer program, are:

-- A criminal records check; PANDA conducts a newcheck, then updated every three years.
+- A criminal records check: PANDA conducts an initial check, which is then updated every three years.

-- A counter-signed letter of offer; this expands on the position description to cover all responsibilities, reporting relationships, supports, performance management principles and other terms and conditions of volunteering with PANDA.
+- A counter-signed letter of offer: this expands on the role description to cover all responsibilities, reporting relationships, supports, performance management principles and other terms and conditions of volunteering with PANDA.